jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 ---
 _No stranger to Sydney, Czech DJ and Beef records label boss Michael Schwa AKA **DJ Schwa** recently returned to his former home to grace the decks at SASH by Day.
 We managed to pin him down for a chat during his Australian tour to relive the glory days of Reckless Republic and his residency at Spice... _

 **RR: **Michael, great to chat.
-How have you been spending your time in Sydney besides working and playing gigs?
+How did you spending your time in Sydney besides working and playing gigs?

 **DJ Schwa:** I’ve spent more time the studio than at the beach, but it's great.
 I used to live here so it doesn’t feel like I’m a tourist in a foreign country.
 I went fishing on the Harbour in a small boat... caught some fish, straight from the Harbour on to the barbie!